Renaissance (2006 film)

 Renaissance (also known as Paris 2054: Renaissance) is a 2006 animated tech noir film.
 The film, which was co-produced in France, the United Kingdom and Luxembourg, was directed by Christian Volckman.
 It was released on 15 March 2006 in France and 28 July 2006 in the UK by Pathé Distribution and on 22 September 2006 in the US by Miramax Films.
 In the English-language version, some of the main characters are voiced by Daniel Craig, Jonathan Pryce and Ian Holm.
 Renaissance uses a style of motion capture animation in which almost all images are exclusively black-and-white; only occasional colour is used for detail.
 The film concerns a French policeman investigating the kidnapping of a scientist who may hold the key to eternal life in a futuristic and slightly dystopian Paris.

-The film received mixed reviews from critics and was a box office bomb, grossing only $1 million against a budget of $18 million.
+The film received mixed reviews from critics and was a box-office bomb, grossing only $1.8 million against a budget of $18 million.

 Plot

-The film opens in a future Paris with scenes establishing the kidnapping of 22-year-old scientist Ilona Tasuiev, who works for the megacorporation Avalon.
-The focus transitions to police captain Barthélémy Karas, as he defuses a hostage situation by killing the hostage-takers.
+In a future Paris, 22-year-old scientist Ilona Tasuiev, who works for the megacorporation Avalon, is kidnapped.
+Meanwhile, police captain Barthélémy Karas defuses a hostage situation by killing the hostage-takers.
 Afterwards Karas is given the job of solving the mystery surrounding Ilona's disappearance.
 Karas begins by contacting Dr. Jonas Muller, a former Avalon scientist familiar with her.

 Muller had been working to cure progeria, a genetic condition which affected his brother.
 Muller worked for Avalon as their top scientist but left after he failed to find a cure and his brother died.
 He took up new work at a free clinic.
 Muller tells Karas that "No one ever leaves Avalon", throwing the corporation under suspicion.
 Karas visits Paul Dellenbach, one of Avalon's CEOs and questions him about Ilona.
 On suggesting he may have been sleeping with her, Dellenbach replies "I sleep with my wife, I sleep with my secretary, I even sleep with my sister-in-law but I would never sleep with one of my researchers".

 After following a series of dead ends, control tells Karas they are tailing Illona's car through Paris.
 Eventually he captures the driver after a chase which ends at the Eiffel Tower.
 The man turns out to be a henchmen of Farfella, an Arab Muslim mobster and a childhood friend of Karas.
 The police captain returns the criminal to Farfella who in return gives him security footage of Illona's kidnapping; it shows her car being stolen by an incredibly old man.

 Karas asks Ilona's sister, Bislane, who works for Avalon to break into the company's Archives to discover what Muller was researching.
 Bislane discovers that a Dr. Nakata worked with Muller in a quest to find a cure for progeria.
 But they destroyed all evidence of their work when some of the children they were testing on started to mutate.
 Karas and Bislane then escape because accessing the closed file has alerted Avalon security.